ENTS-H104/backend/README.md

 2. **Test API endpoints:**
     - Use a tool like Postman to test your API endpoints.
     - Ensure you include necessary authentication tokens for Firebase Authentication protected routes.
+    - You can follow our API Documentation: https://documenter.getpostman.com/view/10569515/2sA3QqfY3J

 ## References